AVEVA/CONNECT-data-services-developer-docs/content/analytics/data-views/data-view-configure-field-order.md

 # Step 3.6: Edit field order

-You can edit the order that fields display within your data view.
-Highly prioritized fields display in your data view as the columns immediately following grouping/identifying column.
-Lower prioritized fields follow higher prioritized fields.
+By default, fields added to a field set are listed alphabetically. within your data view.
+However, you can manually edit the order that fields display.

 ## To edit field order